ige-PING/public-docs/docs/clusters/IDRIS/IDRIS-infos.md

 - Include commands to run your application in the submission script.
 This depends on the partition used.
 - Postprocess the output data, for instance by moving them to the STORE workspace.
+Again, this can be done using the `prepost` partition.
 It is better if this can be automatized, to avoid data losses.

 ## Computing on several projects